seishuku/TeensyCNC/README.md

 <font size=5><b>This is an in progress port to a Teensy 4.0, currently trying to get some of the code done and get it to compile.

-I don't actually have any Teensy 4.x devices in hand yet, so I'm not sure how far I'll get.</b></font>
+I don't actually have any Teensy 4.x devices in hand yet, so I'm not sure how far I'll get.

+NOTE: some pins will have to be changed, be sure to check Teensy wiring section at bottom!</b></font>

 TeensyCNC, CNC controller using a Teensy 4.0!